Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 One option for patients without symptoms of WM is to take a watch-and-wait approach.
 Active treatment begins for these patients only if symptoms develop.
 Progressive disease may also involve the lungs, the gastrointestinal (GI) tract and other organs.

 Several different therapies are effective against WM, but no single or combination standard treatment is used for all patients.
-Patients are advised to discuss with their doctors the most appropriate treatment for their situation.
 Specific treatments include drug therapy, combinations of drugs, stem cell transplantation, and involvement in clinical trials.

 Marginal Zone Lymphoma (MZL)